flyonspeed/TronView/README.md

 Levil BOM (wifi)

-Stratux or any stratux compatiable device (wifi)
+Stratux or any stratux compatiable device Including uAvionix (wifi)

 Generic serial logger (Used for recording any serial data)

-We are using the rapberry pi 4B and 5 for taking serial data from a EFIS (MGL,Dynon,G3x) and displaying a graphical Display out the hdmi output on the pi.
-This is plugged into a Display or HUD device like the Hudly Classic.
-Any sort of HDMI screen could be hooked to the Pi for displaying this flight data.
+Due to the significantly improved graphics processing performance we are now using the rapberry pi 5 for taking serial/wifi/sensor data from your aircraft systems (MGL,Dynon,G3x, etc) and processing for graphical display (via hdmi output) on a HUD or other screen and recorrding for later replay.
+The HDMI Display can be a HUD like the Epic Optix Eagle II or the older (and hard to find) Hudly Classic.
+Additionally any tupe of HDMI screens can also be hooked to the Pi for displaying this flight data.

-# Steps to get the software running on raspberry pi
+# Steps to get the software running on raspberry pi 5 (legacy SD software HUD image image is also available for raspberry pi 4)

 1a) got https://www.raspberrypi.com/software/ to download the Raspberry Pi Imager.
 This will create a bootable sd card you can insert into the pi.
 Download, install and run.
 Following the directions.
 You will need to get your pi onto the internet because you need to download the TronView source to your pi next.  tested with the lastest Raspberry Pi OS - Debian GNU/Linux 12 (bookworm)